etalab-ia/albert-api/CONTRIBUTING.md

 To contribute to the project, please follow the instructions below.

-## Development in Docker Environment
+## Development in Docker environment

 > **⚠️ Warning**<br>
 > You must have access to a language model API.